cnsuhao/wortserchilo/docs/dictionary.md

 Esperantido (Esperanto-derived constructed language) but never got around to actually making the formal definition.
 Reason for the Esperantido is that Esperanto's grammar is a bit minimal.
 Formally it's sixteen rules that vaguely describes the language by describing how it differs from other European languages, but it doesn't scratch the surface of Esperanto's actual grammar.
-I was thinking of making a formally defined Esperantido, which would be almost entirely like Esperanto but with a full formal definition, to the point where it would be possible to make an algorithm that could completely consistently check whether a sentence is grammatically cohesive, of course neglecting semantics.
-I got plenty of ideas over time but spent little time actually working on this large undertaking.
+Over time I got plenty of ideas for it but spent very little time actually working on it.
 As such I've more or less left it by the wayside, but not without applying my vague grammatical ideas to my codebases.

 Here's a pretty much exhaustive list of differences from normal Esperanto:
  - “kv” is “qŭ” because it's more recognizable.
 E.g. “freqŭenco” instead of “frekvenco”.